 - Explain how to create SMART objectives

 To apply for the ARTAS classroom training, please visit the EffectiveInterventions Training Calendar.

-Available Now!
-ARTAS Webinar A webinar from PROCEED, Inc.'s National Center for Training, Support, and Technical Assistance
+ARTAS Webinar Recording The webinar is provided by PROCEED, Inc.'s National Center for Training, Support, and Technical Assistance

 Title: Introducing ARTAS, Strengths Based Case Management & Motivational Interviewing into your HIV Intervention Services

 - Identify clients who are appropriate for enrolling in ARTAS

 - Increase their understanding of how Strength Based Cased Management relates to ARTAS and Motivational Interviewing